From magnetic sand to lemonade stands, the Children’s Entrepreneur Market had it all | Taylorsville Journal

-From magnetic sand to lemonade stands, the Children’s Entrepreneur Market had it allAug 05, 2022 10:30AM ● By Karen Hooper
+From magnetic sand to lemonade stands, the Children’s Entrepreneur Market had it allAug 07, 2022 08:36PM ● By Justin Adams

-Bailey, Mason, and Malachi laying their rocks out for their gem table.
-(Karen Hooper/City Journals)

 The Children’s Entrepreneur Market visited Taylorsville in July and it was a hot success, emphasis on the word hot.
 Kids braved the sweltering heat and set up over 40 booths.
 Among them were budding business children selling everything from refreshments to baseball cards to paintings.